elasticio/elasticio.github.io/content/_components/jira-cloud/index.md

 icon: jira-cloud.png
 icontext: Jira Cloud component
 category: jira-cloud
-updatedDate: 2023-04-28
+updatedDate: 2023-05-31
-ComponentVersion: 1.2.0
+ComponentVersion: 1.3.0
 ---

 ## Description

-Jira Cloud Component is designed to connect to Atlassian [Jira Cloud platform](https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro/)
+The Jira Cloud Component is specifically designed to integrate with Atlassian products such as the [Jira Cloud platform](https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro/) and [Jira Service Management Cloud](https://developer.atlassian.com/cloud/jira/service-desk/rest/intro/).

+In Jira Cloud, `Service requests` and `Issues` refer to the same type of objects.
+This means that you can utilize all the available actions and triggers for `Issue` to create, update, and delete `Service requests`.
+The Jira Cloud Component enables seamless interaction with these objects, allowing you to perform various operations on them within the context of your integration.

 ### API version